Stabilizing the singularity swap quadrature for near-singular line integrals: Numerical experiments

 In Section \ref{sss:test_mod_monomial}, we demonstrated on a prototype integral that the standard monomial basis yields growing error as the distance between the target point and the curve $\Gamma$ decreases, whereas the modified (translated) basis maintains near machine-precision accuracy across all distances.
 We now compare the performance of these basis choices in a more realistic setting, namely for the close evaluation of Stokes flow around a slender filament, using the classical slender body approximation.
 We test panel-wise (open arc) and Fourier (global) quadratures.

 Our panel-wise test case (Section~\ref{ss:tangle}) was previously considered for singularity swap quadrature (SSQ) in \cite[Section 5.2]{AFKLINTEBERG2021}, to which we refer for full implementation details.
 Our Fourier test (Section~\ref{ss:starfish}) is new.
 The code used to generate all numerical results in this paper is available at \cite{code}, which builds on the codes provided in \cite{linequad}.
 All code for this paper is written and run in MATLAB, and is not optimized for runtime.
+The computer used for the numerical results of this section has a 3.4 GHz quad-core Intel i7-6700 CPU.